When correcting for regression to the mean is worse than no correction at all: Methodological Corrections for RTM

-Despite its widespread adoption in various fields (e.g., \citet{Chuang-Stein_1993,Hanushek_2025,Gunderson_2023,Sudyka_2019}, the Berry et al. method's inherent biases and limitations have not been adequately analyzed.
-To evaluate its efficacy, we will replace the sample estimates with their true population values -- $\mu_1$, $ \mu_2$, and the population correlation coefficient $\rho$,
+Despite its widespread adoption in various fields (\citealt{Chuang-Stein_1993, Gunderson_2023, Sudyka_2019}), a formal assessment of the Berry et al. method's performance within a structural model of change---specifically one accounting for both measurement error ($\delta$) and stochastic biological noise ($\nu$)---is currently lacking.
+To extend the understanding of this method, we provide a rigorous analysis of its properties by replacing sample estimates with their true population values.
+Substituting the population correlation $\rho$, which is defined by the structural parameters as